-What's the difference between websites/web searches and library databases?
+What are the differences between websites and library databases?

 1. Generally, websites and library databases both can contain: